cheatsheet1999/FrontEndCollection/JS-Algo/Word Break.md

  */
 var wordBreak = function(s, wordDict) {
     const words = new Set(wordDict);
-    // extract length for each word in the wordDict const wordLens = new Set(wordDict.map((word) => word.length))
+     // extract length for each word in the wordDict const wordLens = new Set(wordDict.map((word) => word.length));
-    // we need to set inital start length to 0 const starts = new Set([0])
+     // we need to set inital start length to 0 const startLens = new Set([0]);

-    for (let start of starts) {
+    for(let startLen of startLens) {
          // this dynamically increases with every starts.add from the latter for loop
-        // meaning, you could have differing starts, as a result of cutting down the string with the words we matched for (let len of wordLens) { // for every unique length of words
+        // meaning, we could have differing starts, as a result of cutting down the string with the words we matched for(let wordLen of wordLens) { // for every unique length of words
-            // you literally try all of the lengths
+            // we literally try all of the lengths from that start position
             // so this deals with partial permutations
-            // as well as duplicates like aa, aaaaa if (words.has(s.slice(start, start + len))) { // do we have a word in our dictionary matching that length of words? starts.add(start + len)
+            // as well as duplicates like aa, aaaaa if(words.has(s.slice(startLen, startLen + wordLen))) { // do we have a word in our dictionary matching that length of words?
-                // if so , add the remaining of the string so u can try starting from there instead
+                // if so , add the remaining of the string so we can try starting from there instead startLens.add(startLen + wordLen);
-                // now u can attempt to try starting from this new location }
+                // now we can attempt to try starting from this new location }
         }
     }
-    return starts.has(s.length) // so long as the set has your length, it means that you managed to find a perfect match };
+    return startLens.has(s.length);
+};
 ```